IZ0FIU/DX-Cluster-on-i2c-Display/README.md

-# DX-Cluster-on-i2c-Display
+# DX-Cluster-on-i2c-Display 4x20
-With this project you can read DX spot of DX Cluster on Display i2x 4x20 on Raspberry PI
+With this project you can read DX spot of DX Cluster on Display i2x 4x20 on Raspberry PI.
+If you have a different display, more example 2x16, you must change parameters on file python.
+But it's not tested.
+I don't guarantee the correct visualization

 For first you must install telnetlib for use telnet with dxcluster node: